-The implementation project roles Engleman Associates, Inc. (EAI) supplies:
+Project roles Engleman Associates, Inc. (EAI) can supply:

 Implementation Process Manager: The ERP implementation control approach detailed in this document seeks to reach exceptional results, described as the ‘True project potential’ with modern ERP software well suited for the Buyer’s business.
 Toward reaching these results, the following skills, experience, and capacity are necessary from the Implementation Process Manager.